 3) They would fear the Lord who inspired the law.

-4) They would be careful to observe what all that they heard.
+4) They would be careful to observe all that they heard.

-We’ve already noted the importance of hearing God’s Word to faith and victorious living and the need to learn to apply those words by understanding and practicing what they mean not merely being able to parrot back what was heard.
-We’ve also stressed the importance of connecting with God, the Author of the Word, for therein comes the motivation to take the fourth step of applying these truths in real life.
+We’ve already noted the importance of hearing God’s Word to faith and victorious living.
+And, we’ve seen the need to learn to apply those words by understanding and practicing what they mean, not merely parroting back what they heard.
+We’ve also stressed the importance of connecting with God, the Author of the Word.
+Therein comes the motivation to take the fourth step of applying these truths in real life.

 The end result of the Bible learning process should be the application of truth to their lives.
 As the title of a teacher training worksheet says, “Application: It’s God’s Idea, Not Merely a Good Idea.”